 When a child first starts school they receive a School Entry Assessment, the results of which, are shared with whānau in an SEA (School Entry Assessment) meeting.

 Arguably the pinnacle of our school calendar, Matariki is an amazing time to take stock as a community and celebrate and reflect on the year that has been.
-We take a hikoi up our maunga, Titirangi or Mount Atkinson, watch the stars of Matariki rise and sing songs, before returning to school for breakfast, performances from our talented tamariki and an opportunity to visit our learning spaces.
+We take a hikoi up our maunga, Titirangi at 6.00am, watch the stars of Matariki rise and sing songs, before returning to school for breakfast and performances from our talented tamariki.

-Formerly known as the PTA or Parent Teachers Association, Te Whānau Awhina is our hardworking body of parents and teachers who keep our school shipshape!
+Formerly known as the PTA or Parent Teachers Association, Te Whānau Āwhina is our hardworking body of parents and teachers who keep our school shipshape!
 They organise fundraising and events for our community.
-If you are keen to get involved email Jackie Taylor at email@example.com.
+If you are keen to get involved email Xanthe Smythe - [email protected]